devtron-labs/devtron/docs/README.md

 Devtron is a tool integration platform for Kubernetes.

-Devtron deeply integrates with products across the lifecycle of microservices,i.e., CI, CD, security, cost, debugging, and observability via an intuitive web interface.
+Devtron deeply integrates with products across the lifecycle of microservices i.e., CI/CD, security, cost, debugging, and observability via an intuitive web interface.
-Devtron helps you deploy, observe, manage & debug the existing Helm apps in all your clusters.
+Devtron helps you to deploy, observe, manage & debug the existing Helm apps in all your clusters.

 {% embed url="https://www.youtube.com/watch?v=AG8HfTceHxw" caption="Introducing Devtron" %}